Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-T0jbE_WjQJQ.md

 ### Transcript

-> will there be more creatures maybe even more dangerous ones so we've planned to have like this big boss creature in the game, but because of the ai pathfinding situation that we've had in the game which you may have noticed when you've been running to space sticks we haven't we didn't want to add that yet and we were planning to add that for like the next coming of patches but it gets keeps getting pushed back so i'm not sure when that will exactly happen but hopefully soon
+> will there be more creatures maybe even more dangerous ones so we've planned to have like this big boss creature in the game, but because of the ai pathfinding situation that we've had in the game which you may have noticed when you've been running to space sticks we haven't we didn't want to add that yet and we were planning to add that for like the next coming of patches but it gets keeps getting pushed back so I'm not sure when that will exactly happen but hopefully soon